Blaster

 Lag Compensation

 A big problem in multiplayer games, especially fast-paced shooters, is lag.
-This simply means a delay between the players local actions and the server receiving information about those actions because of network travel time.
+This simply means a delay between the player’s local actions and the server receiving information about those actions because of network travel time.
 In shooters, this can mean lining up your crosshairs, clicking to take a shot, however the shot is delayed and the target has moved by the time it is fired.
 This leads to a very poor experience for the player and in extreme cases can make the game impossible to play.

-However, there are a number of ways to reduce or even eliminate these issues, one of which is server side rewind.
+However, there are a number of ways to reduce or even eliminate these issues, one of which is server-side rewind.
 This is where the player tells the server what time it requested an action, allowing the server to look back in time and see if it would have been successful had there been no delay.
 For firing a weapon, this means the server keeps a custom frame package containing time and location, as well as an array of hitboxes for every player every frame.
-This allows it to compare the players hit location with the hit boxes for the provided time of impact and check whether there was a valid target before applying damage.
+This allows it to compare the player’s hit location with the hit boxes for the provided time of impact and check whether there was a valid target before applying damage.

 Interpolation, Hit Validation and Scatter Replication

-To make this system even more accurate the server doesn’t just compare the hit location to the frame package with the closest time, it interpolates the correct amount between the two closest frames to recreate the hitboxes as accurately as possible without relying on client information that could be fakes by cheaters.
-In a further effort to stop cheaters, the hit location is also calculated by the server wither with its own line trace or projectile path prediction depending on weapon types.
+To make this system even more accurate the server doesn’t just compare the hit location to the frame package with the closest time, it interpolates the correct amount between the two closest frames to recreate the hitboxes as accurately as possible without relying on client information that could be faked by cheaters.
+In a further effort to stop cheaters, the hit location is also calculated by the server either with its own line trace or projectile path prediction depending on weapon types.
 Finally, this includes scatter replication for weapons like SMGs or shotguns, where calculating a different scatter direction could cause incorrect hit validation leading to a bad player experience.

-Client side prediction is another method to make the game more responsive by reacting to the players inputs immediately, and then allowing the server to correct it later if necessary.
+Client-side prediction is another method to make the game more responsive by reacting to the player’s inputs immediately, and then allowing the server to correct it later if necessary.
 In Blaster this came in the form of playing fire effects and animations as soon as the input was received, as well as instantly updating the ammo count in the HUD, all to make the game feel more responsive for players.
 However since this is not controlled by the authoritative server, it is not used on anything that alters gameplay like damage to minimise the methods possible to cheat with.